 Why does WCCLS have more than one e-book and audiobook service?

 WCCLS started with OverDrive (Library2Go), as part of a nearly state-wide consortium called Library2Go.
 We added Cloud Library to have an e-book/audiobook service that is reserved just for WCCLS cardholders.
-We wanted to offer you more downloadable titles, shorter waiting lists, and more choices.

 Why do you have some titles in one app but not in the other?

 We’ve had the OverDrive service for longer, and some of the titles we have in OverDrive are no longer available for sale by their publishers.
 Also, since we started with Cloud Library in 2014, our collection there is newer, and hasn't had the time to grow as large.
 We do keep the wait time for holds about the same between each service.

 How do I know whether I should use Cloud Library or Overdrive?